hybridgroup/go-ncs/README.md

 # go-ncs

-## Go language bindings for the Movidius Neural Computer Stick
+This package contains Go language bindings for the Intel® Movidius™ Neural Compute Stick (NCS) [(https://developer.movidius.com/)](https://developer.movidius.com/).

-You must have a Movidius Neural Computer Stick (NCS) in order to use this package.
+You must have the Intel Movidius NCS hardware in order to use this package.

 ## Install